tensorflow/community/governance/api-reviews.md

 produced by currently correct python code without a three weeks notice.
 This comes up most frequently when adding new ops, but also applies to non-obvious things such as the graph emitted by gradients or pfor.

-Including the name “experimental” in an API endpoint allows you to break backwards compatibility in the future, as noted above.
-However, we still prefer to mark the experimental API as deprecated for one release before removing it in the subsequent release.
-Please do not use the experimental namespace as an escape hatch for bad code or functionality you don’t-really-want-but-need-for-now; experimental APIs should be APIs that we intend to make standard in the near future, but have some lingering questions to resolve first.

 ### Docstrings